 Amazon.com

-See also How often should you clean your fish tank
+See also How to correct high nitrate in fish tank

 To prevent the growth of algae due to excess nutrients, it is important to maintain a balanced ecosystem in the fish tank.
 This can be achieved by feeding the fish in appropriate amounts and removing any excess food that is not consumed within a few minutes.
 Regular water changes can also help remove accumulated nutrients and maintain the overall water quality.
 Furthermore, ensuring proper filtration and avoiding overstocking the tank with too many fish can also help prevent an excess of nutrients in the water.